risingwavelabs/risingwave-docs/docs/performance/performance-metrics.md

 Operators such as Join and Aggregation are stateful.
 They maintain intermediate states in their operator cache to facilitate incremental computation.

 For example, the following are the cache miss ratio metrics of the join operator, showing the metrics at the actor level.
 Each operator is parallelized by multiple actors, whose number is equal to the `streaming_parallelism`.
-By default, the parallelism is the same as the number of CPUs on CN.
+By default, the parallelism is the same as the number of CPUs on compute nodes.

 <img
   src={require('../images/cash_miss_1.png').default}